 The following organisations are approved to manage assessment schemes on behalf of BPEQ:

-The Australasian Institute of Mining and Metallurgy (AusIMM) offer assessment in the areas of Mining, Environment, Geotechnical (mining) and Metallurgical engineering.
+The Australasian Institute of Mining and Metallurgy (AusIMM) offer assessment in the areas of Environment, Geotechnical (mining), Metallurgical and Mining engineering.

 Engineers Australia offer assessment in the areas of Aerospace, Biomedical, Chemical, Civil, Electrical, Environmental, Information, Telecommunications and Electronics, Mechanical and Structural engineering, as well as specific areas of engineering including Building Services, Fire Safety, Oil and Gas Pipeline, Heritage and Conservation, In-service Inspection of Amusement Rides and Devices, Leadership and Management, Naval Architecture, Petroleum, Pressure Equipment Design Verification and Subdivisional Geotechnics engineering.